kazukioyama/calendar_line_bot/README.md

 # CalendarLINEBot

-A simpler application to manage your Google Calendar on LINE chat.
+A simple application to manage your Google Calendar on LINE chat.

 ## Installation